ucbext/cs900/program1/instructions.md

 - `program1/stock_commission.cc`

+Example output:

+    Total paid for stock: $26250
+    Total commission: $525
+    Total paid: $26775

 Angle Calculator
 ----------------
-Write a program that asks the user for an angle, entered in radians.
+Write a program that asks the user for an angle.
 The program should then display the sine, cosine, and tangent of the angle.
 (Use the `sin`, `cos`, and `tan` library functions to determine these values.)

 The files you will need for this exercise are:

 - `program1/angle_calculator.cc`

+Example output:

+    Enter an angle: 0
+    sin: 0
+    cos: 1
+    tan: 0

 Monthly Payments
 ----------------